How to Redeem Credit Card Reward Points for Experiences

 Set Limits on Auctions

 In cases where you need to bid on an experience, set a limit for yourself to avoid overpaying.
-Think about what you’re bidding on is worth to you and stop when you reach your ceiling.
+Think about how much what you’re bidding on is worth to you and stop when you reach your ceiling.
 With some programs, including Delta SkyMiles Experiences, you can set your max bid from the start and avoid getting caught up in a bidding war.

 Check the Fine Print